iiasa/COACCH/docs/index.rst

 ..
-This markup defines the content of the main/first page of teh site.
+This markup defines the content of the main/first page of the site.
    This file can be edited, but do not remove the toctree directive.

 COACCH Data Repository